getsimpleadmin/simpleadmin/README.md

 gem 'simple-admin'
 ```

-The following generators will create initializer and core migrations.
+The following generators will create an initializer and core migrations.

 ```ruby
 rails generate simple_admin:install